Adyen/adyen-react-native/README.md

 ### Configuration

-To read more about other configuration, see [full list](configuration).
+To read more about other configuration, see the [full list](configuration).
 Example of required configuration:
 ```javascript
 const configuration = {